On the embeddings of the Riemann sphere with nonnegative normal bundles: The quaternionic geometry of the embeddings of the Riemann sphere

 Conversely, suppose that an open subset of $Y$ is the twistor space of a $\r$-quaternionic manifold $M$.
 Then, for all $x\in M$, we obtain exact sequences as \eqref{e:exact_sequence}\,, where now we know that the Birkhoff--Grothendieck decomposition of $\mathcal{B}_x$ contains only terms of Chern number $-1$\,; hence, $T_xM=H^0(t_x,Nt_x)$ and, consequently, $Nt_x$ is nonnegative. \end{proof}

 Note that, Theorem \ref{thm:r-q} gives, in fact, an isomorphism of categories, as the families of embedded Riemann spheres involved are locally complete.
-In particular, any $\r$-quaternionic vector space (that is, a $\r$-quaternionic vector bundle over a point) corresponds to a nonnegative vector bundle over the sphere.\\
+In particular, any $\r$-quaternionic vector space (that is, a $\r$-quaternionic vector bundle over a point) corresponds to a nonnegative vector bundle over the sphere (cf.\ \cite{Qui-QJM98}\,; see, also, \cite{Pan-vq}\,).\\

 If we apply Theorem \ref{thm:r-q} to the Veronese curve in the complex projective space, of dimension at least two, then we obtain a $\r$-quaternionic manifold $(M,E,\r)$ endowed with a quaternionic $\r$-connection which is not a (classical) connection.
-Indeed, if that would have been the case then the normal bundle of the Veronese curve would have split, which would contradict \cite{MorrRos-MathAnn78}\,.
+Indeed, if that would have been the case then the normal bundle sequence of the Veronese curve would have split, which would contradict \cite{MorrRos-MathAnn78}\,.
 In fact, our approach gives, in particular, a new proof for that consequence of \cite{MorrRos-MathAnn78}\,, as we shall now explain.

 \begin{exm} Let $U_k=\odot^kU_1$\,, where $\dim U_1=2$\,, and $\odot$ is the symmetric product, $(k\in\mathbb{N})$\,.
 Then $U_k$ is the irreducible representation of dimension $k+1$ of ${\rm SL}(U_1)$\,.\\